Links marked with a * are affiliate links.

 If you’re already in the full throes of preparing for Christmas, please don’t presume it’s too late to make sustainable changes.
 No doubt there will be lots of decisions you’ve yet to make leading up to the big day, and hopefully you’ll be motivated to make more considered choices after reading this guide.

-1. Eco-Friendly/Sustainable Decorations
+1. Sustainable Christmas Decorations

 Christmas decorations are lovely to look at and really help to spark the festive spirit.
 But there can be a myriad of things wrong with them.